PokemonAutomation/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 - Is it close enough to the Switch? (these are wireless devices after all)
 - Is the Switch in airplane mode?
-- Is it already paired with a different Switch?
+- Is it already paired with a different Switch?)
-- There are reports of CFW ldm-mitm interfering with the ESP32.
-(This is a bug which we have yet to investigate.)

 ### ESP32 immediately gets "Disconnected by Console"